ec429/fc-aviation/README.md

 #### Kamikaze

-A Fascist nation that has build the great wonder Yasukuni Shrine can construct Kamikaze units.
+A Fascist nation that has build the small wonder Yasukuni Shrine can construct Kamikaze units.
 These are Missile-class units, quick to build and highly effective at attacking ships; but they also cost one population to build, and as missiles are destroyed after attacking.
 Still, a Kamikaze swarm can be a useful way to take out enemy aircraft carriers when your homeland is threatened.
 They are also carrier-capable.

 #### Battleship Aviation